Fracking | Property Contamination

 • Diminished Property Value: Property owners may experience a decrease in the value of their real estate due to concerns about contamination and the potential health and environmental risks associated with fracking operations nearby.

 • Property Remediation Costs: Property owners may incur expenses related to cleaning up or mitigating contamination on their land.
-This could involve the removal of contaminated soil, groundwater treatment, or other measures to restore the property’s safety and usability.
+This could involve the removal of contaminated soil or groundwater treatment to restore the property’s safety and usability.

 • Loss of Use: If the contamination renders the property unusable, property owners may be entitled to damages for the loss of use of their land during the cleanup or due to long-term contamination.

-• Healthcare Costs: If residents or property occupants suffer health issues as a result of exposure to contaminated water or air, they may seek compensation for medical expenses, including doctor visits, hospitalization, and ongoing treatment.
+• Healthcare Costs: If residents or property occupants suffer health issues as a result of exposure to contaminated water or air, they may seek compensation for medical expenses.

-• Property Damage: Contamination can cause damage to buildings, structures, or personal property on the affected land.
+• Property Damage: Contamination can cause damage to structures or personal property on the affected land.
 Property owners can seek compensation for the repair or replacement of these items.

 • Loss of Income: If the contaminated property is used for commercial purposes, such as farming, the contamination can lead to reduced or lost income.
 Property owners may be entitled to compensation for this loss.